- Health Topics

 |Provide alternative service delivery where possible

-- Avoid offering any self-serve food or drink options, such as buffets, salad bars, and drink stations.
+- All self-serve food or drink options, such as buffets, salad bars, and drink stations are prohibited.
 Similarly, use of food and beverage utensils and containers brought in by customers should be avoided.

 - Prioritize outdoor seating as much as possible

 - Stagger and limit dining times to minimize the number of customers in the premise.

 - Discourage crowded waiting areas by using phone app, text technology, or signs to alert patrons when their table is ready.
 Avoid using “buzzers” or other shared objects.